Theatre review: The Taming of the Shrew at the RSC

-To further add to the confusion Katherine is still called Katherine, even though he is a man (otherwise you wouldn't you'd lose those 'Kiss me, Kate' lines and I don't think 'Kiss me, Kevin' would work so well), so you're left somewhat confused about his petulant nature, whether he's actually the misogynistic one who hates women, or perhaps his aggression and unruly behaviour is over-compensation for having a female name.
+To further add to the confusion Katherine is still called Katherine, even though he is a man (otherwise you'd lose those 'Kiss me, Kate' lines and I don't think 'Kiss me, Kevin' would work so well), so you're left somewhat confused about his petulant nature, whether he's actually the misogynistic one who hates women, or perhaps his aggression and unruly behaviour is over-compensation for having a female name.
 And it seems that because of the roles they have, Katherine has to necessarily be effeminate, since in the original we assume that Katherine's nature is seen as an affront for being too 'masculine'.
 In such circumstances, it's difficult to understand who Katherine is here, why he is the way he is, and if you then have to keep flipping it over and considering how it fits in with the commentary that Shakespeare applies, it's a bit of a headache.
 And ultimately, it doesn't actually force you to consider The Taming of the Shrew as having anything important to say.

 Fortunately, there's plenty to enjoy in the production purely as a raucous knockabout comedy, and all the performances are hugely entertaining.
 The set design by Stephen Brimson Lewis, the costumes by Hannah Clark and the lighting design by Matt Peel are also impressive.
 This is a lovely looking production that works perfectly well in a period setting, which is neither here nor there as far as getting the themes across (or not as the case might be here).
 The production doesn't have the Christopher Sly framing device, which can be useful for putting some distance between the play and its potentially misogynistic content, but that might be another complication too far for this production, so it's wisely omitted.
 This is an attractive, funny and entertaining production, and the experiment in gender switching is a worthy one in theory, but in practice it really doesn't work.